csc-training/elements-of-hpc/supercomputer/supercomputer_performance.md

 ## Supercomputer performance

-To measure how powerful a supercomputer is and to compare it with other ones, there are a(???) few metrics.
+To measure how powerful a supercomputer is and to compare it with other ones, there are a number of metrics.
 The oldest and most classic one is the number of floating point operations per second (FLOPs) the computer can perform.
 This measures the performance of a processor and not only. <-- FIXME